 If You Want To Look Like These Celebs At 50, This Is The Ingredient You Need

 This is one of those mysterious ingredients that you read about everywhere, but most of us know nothing about.
 The magical ingredient?
-Retinol: It’s renowned for its incredible skincare properties, and for once that isn’t an overstatement.
-Touted as the most potent non-invasive anti-wrinkle remedy around, this vitamin A derivative has the uncanny ability to unclog pores, boost collagen, and speed cell turnover, which helps plump fine lines and removes discoloration — sometimes in as little as a month.
+Retinol: It’s renowned for its incredible skincare properties, and for once, that isn’t an overstatement.
+Touted as the most potent non-invasive wrinkle-smoothing remedy around, this vitamin A derivative has the uncanny ability to nix pores, boost collagen, and speed cell turnover, which helps plump fine lines and fade discoloration — sometimes in as little as a month.
 Retinol’s Hollywood fan base include Julia Roberts, Jennifer Lopez, Halle Berry, and Sandra Bullock, and if we looked like that at 50, we’d swear by it too.
 Here’s everything you need to know about our new skincare bestie:

 What is retinol?